 A WordPress PHP 8 compatibility checker

-The best WordPress PHP 8 compatibility checker you can find is a test environment running with an exact copy of your production WordPress site.
-It’s what we call a Staging environment.
+If you intend to address a compatibility test of a WordPress site, with all its plugins and themes, in this case, the best PHP 8 compatibility checker you can find is a test environment running with an exact copy of your production WordPress site.
+In other words, test your site in a Staging Environment.

-If you do not have PHP 8 with your current provider, or your hosting does not have a Staging environment, signup! in 10 seconds, we provide you with FREE development servers.
+If you do not have PHP 8 with your current provider, or your hosting does not have a Staging Environment, signup! in 10 seconds, we offer you FREE development servers.

-At wetopi, with your Free or paid Plan, you can change back and forth your PHP Engine from v5.6 to v8.1.
+At Wetopi, with your Free or paid Plan, you can change back and forth your PHP Engine from PHP 5.6 to PHP 8.2

 And don’t want to deal with the details?